James L. Alcorn: Early life and career

 Alcorn was born near Golconda, Illinois Territory, to James Alcorn and Hanna Lusk, a Scots-Irish family.
 He attended Cumberland College in Princeton, Kentucky, and from 1839 to 1844 served as deputy sheriff of Livingston County, Kentucky.
 He was admitted to the Kentucky bar in 1838 and for six years practicing law in Salem, Kentucky.
 He served in the Kentucky House of Representatives in 1843 before moving to Mississippi the following year.

 Alcorn set up a law office in Coahoma County, Mississippi.
 As his law practice flourished and his property holdings in the Mississippi Delta increased, he became a wealthy man.
 In 1850, he built a three-story house at his Mound Place Plantation in Coahoma County, where he resided with his family.
 By 1860, he enslaved nearly one hundred people and held lands valued at a quarter of a million dollars.
 Alcorn served in the Mississippi House of Representatives and Mississippi Senate during the 1840s and 1850s being one of the leaders of the then Whigs in the state.

 He founded the levee system and was chosen president of the levee board.
 In the Mississippi legislature, Alcorn pushed for the construction of levees to protect Delta counties from flooding.
 A levee district was established in 1858 through his efforts.
 He ran for Congress in 1856 but was defeated.
 In 1857, Alcorn was nominated for governor by the Whigs but declined.

 Alcorn was a delegate to the special Mississippi convention of 1851 called by Democratic governor John A. Quitman, who, as an opponent of Henry Clay's Compromise of 1850 advocated secession.
 Alcorn joined the Mississippi Unionists to thwart Quitman's plans.
 Like many other Whig planters, Alcorn opposed secession, pleading with the secessionists to reflect on the realities of the national balance of power.
 He foretold a horrific picture of a beaten Southern United States, "when the northern soldier would tread her cotton fields, when the slave should be made free and the proud Southerner stricken to the dust in his presence."
-However, in January 1861, at the Mississippi state convention, he joined the secessionists and was elected to the Committee of Fifteen to prepare the Ordinance of Secession.
+Alcorn attended the January 1861 Mississippi state secession convention, initially advocating for a cautious approach, but he later shifted to the secessionist side as a consensus developed in favor of leaving the Union.
+Alcorn was elected to the Committee of Fifteen that drafted the Ordinance of Secession and as he cast his vote he addressed the convention, saying: "I have thought that a different course in regard to the settlement of this great controversy should have been adopted, and to that end I have labored and spoken.
+But the die is cast—the Rubicon is crossed—and I enlist myself with the army that marches on Rome.
+I vote for the ordinance."